CTHRU/Hitrava/README.md

                         prefix to the generated TCX XML file(s).
 E.g. use
                         %Y-%m-%d- to add human readable year-month-day
                         information in the name of the generated TCX file.
+  --suppress_output_file_sequence
+                        Suppresses the sequence number suffix in the filenames of converted TCX files when converting activities in ZIP or JSON mode.
   --validate_xml        Validate generated TCX XML file(s).
 NOTE: requires
                         xmlschema library and an internet connection to retrieve the TCX XSD.